cdklabs/cdk-monitoring-constructs/API.md

 ### MonitoringScope <a name="MonitoringScope" id="cdk-monitoring-constructs.MonitoringScope"></a>

-A scope where all the monitoring of constructs is managed (alarms, dashboards, etc.).
+A scope where all monitored constructs are managed from (i.e., alarms, dashboards, etc.).

 Standard usages will use {@link MonitoringFacade}.